Sangita Myska 1pm - 4pm

-Scrap Trident To Pay For The NHS, Says Green Party
+Scrap Trident To Pay For The NHS, Green Party Co-Leader Says

 A former soldier has challenged the Green Party’s co-leader over proposals to scrap Britain’s nuclear deterrent to fund the NHS.

 Jonathan Bartley joined Shelagh Fogarty to answer listeners’ questions as part of LBC’s Election Call.